natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Krasnolutsky's%20I-15bis.md

 <!-- ''Describe the aircraft's suspended armament: additional cannons under the wings, bombs, rockets and torpedoes.
 This section is especially important for bombers and attackers.
 If there is no suspended weaponry remove this subsection.'' -->
 {{main|FAB-50sv (50 kg)|RBS-82|ROS-82}}

-The '''''{{PAGENAME}}''''' can be outfitted with the following ordnance:
+'''''{{PAGENAME}}''''' can be outfitted with the following ordnance:

 * Without load
 * 2 x 50 kg FAB-50sv bombs (100 kg total)